Unionskirche, Idstein: Fittings and furniture

-A 1725 fresco above the altar by Maximilan Pronner (Gießen) depicts a vision from the Book of Revelation as described by St. John.
+A 1725 fresco above the altar by Maximilian Pronner (Gießen) depicts a vision from the Book of Revelation as described by St. John.
 George Frideric Handel set the same biblical passage to music as Worthy is the Lamb, to conclude his oratorio Messiah.
 In 1726, decorative wooden pillars in the shape of palm trees were installed.
 The lattice separating the elevated chancel was made by Johann Urban Zais.

 Two crystal chandeliers hang above the main aisle.
 They date from the early 19th century and were originally installed in the old Kurhaus Wiesbaden.

 Church union

 The Protestant church was simply called the Stadtkirche (town church).
 The few remaining Catholics of Idstein were not permitted to hold services until 1806.
 They were then granted the right to use the Schlosskapelle (Palace Chapel) until 1888, when they moved to their own church.
 The Stadtkirche was renamed as the Unionskirche in 1917 to commemorate the centennial of the union of Lutheran and Reformed Protestants in the Duchy of Nassau in 1817 in the so-called "Nassauische Union", to form the Evangelische Kirche in Nassau (Protestant Church in Nassau).
 It was the first such union in Germany, 300 years after the Reformation.